-I’m not talking about one of this summer’s movie flops… although if pressed I’ll admit I actually liked Pixels for what it was.
-I’m talking about the little dots of light that make up the words you’re reading right now.
+In most cases, though, talking about pixels means talking about the little dots of light that make up the words you’re reading right now.
 Pixels, in case you’re unaware, is a word meaning “picture elements,” and each pixel is a single bit of color made of red, green and blue light in varying proportions which, when combined by the millions, give you a photo-realistic image.

 Hi-DPI panels make the world more realistic whether we’re talking about smartphone displays or 4K monitors, and they tend to help us forget that we’re not looking at reality.
 We’re just looking at one computer’s perception of it.
 Increasingly though, that’s all we care about.
-Just like previous generations remember their past in black-and-white, sepia-tone, or in the blue-starved, blurry images from faded Kodacolor prints (or their simulation in Instagram filters) it’s a fair bet that tomorrow’s adults will remember their childhoods in the saturated, bright jewel tones achievable from hi-DPI display panels.
+Previous generations remember their past in black-and-white, sepia-tone, or in the blue-starved, blurry images from faded Kodacolor prints.
+Tomorrow’s adults will remember their childhoods in the saturated, bright jewel tones achievable from hi-DPI display panels.

 Which really makes you think about how display technology does more than represent reality, it becomes reality.
 Of course none of us grew up in black-and-white; none of us had childhoods that reflected the muddiness of Polaroid pictures either.
 But somehow the past as we see it becomes intertwined with the photos we use to view it, and if your childhood pictures are brown or pale green from age, or if your high-school yearbook shows black-and-white images of you and your lifelong buddies, your memories form around that and it gets every harder to realize that the world of forty, fifty, or more years ago looked just as it does today, putting aside styles in clothing and furniture.
 We look at the past differently than we do the present.
 I don’t know if that will be true in 20 years.
 Pixels don’t age like physical photographs, after all.